Hydrogen and Helium atoms in strong magnetic fields: Results Discussion

-As can be clearly seen in the figure the binding energy of the state of hydrogen with quantum numbers increases monotonically with increasing magnetic field strength.
+where $x=\ln(1+\beta)$.
+The coefficients and the maximal fitting errors over the entire range $\beta=10^{-4}$ to $\beta=10^3$ are given in Table~\ref{tab:Table1}.
+The data in the range $\beta=10^{-2}$ to $\beta=10$ are results from calculations of the present study while, to construct the fits for larger and smaller values of $\beta$ than the indicated range, we used the results of Ref.~\cite{Ruder94}.
 The dashed line in the graph represents a first order perturbation theory calculation.
 The purpose being to illustrate the fact that perturbation theory breaks down with increasing the magnetic field strength.
 It is evident upon inspection that the breakdown of perturbation theory occurs within the so called \emph{intermediate} field regime.
-Thus arises the need for accurate data for the structure of atoms in this regime of magnetic field strength .
+Thus arises the need for accurate data for the structure of atoms in this regime of magnetic field strengths .

-Figure~\ref{fig:figure2} shows variation in the binding energy the three most tightly bound states of the hydrogen atom with magnetic field strength, $\beta$.
-Explicitly, in order of decreasing binding energy, the three states , and , are plotted in Figure~\ref{fig:figure2}.
+Figure~\ref{fig:figure2} shows variation in the binding energy of the states , and , with increasing magnetic field strength.
 Again the lines through the data points represent fits to the data.
 Every data point in these figures was obtained as an estimate corresponding to limit of the finite element size going to zero; see later.
-It can be seen in Figure~\ref{fig:figure2} that the binding energy of the different states increases dramatically after .
+It can be seen in Figure~\ref{fig:figure2} that the binding energy of the different states increase dramatically after .
 Thereafter, the binding energy increases at an increasing rate with increasing magnetic field strength.

-It is to to be noted that, in all cases, the rational functions were so chosen as to reflect the fact that eventually at large values of the magnetic field strength parameter $\beta$ the energy would be proportional to \cite{Landau}.
-For the sake of comparison with previously determined accurate results, the fit to the calculated data for the ground state of hydrogen corressponding to $m=0, \pi=+1$ is plotted against the calculated data of the researchers in Ref~\cite{Ruder94} in Figure~\ref{fig:figure3}.
-The line through their data is a spline fit.
-As can be seen in the figure, the two lines are nearly completely coincidental.
-The differences were seen to be in the fifth or sixth decimal place between the results of the present study and those of Ruder et al \cite{Ruder94}; or in other words the results were considered to be of comparable accuracy.
+It is to to be noted that, in all cases, the rational functions were so chosen as to reflect the fact that eventually at large values of the magnetic field strength parameter $\beta$, the energy would be proportional to \cite{Landau_p460, Ruder94_p77to78, Rau_and_Spruch}.
 For details of the energy eigenvalues obtained in this study the reader is referred to Table~\ref{tab:Table3} in the appendix to this paper.